Skip to main content

 Polo KM & Cahill SM.
 (2017).
 Interprofessional collaboration to support children with diabetes.
 Open Journal of Occupational Therapy, 5(3), article 3.

 Tamborlane WV.
 (2021).
 Diabetes in children and adolescents.
-Cham, Switzerland: Humana Press, Springer Nature Switzerland AG.
+Humana Press, Springer Nature Switzerland AG.

 Vieira K. (2020).
-Drug and alcohol abuse with diabetes: risk and effects.
-Retrieved from https://drugabuse.com
+Drug and alcohol abuse with diabetes: Risk and effects.
+American Addiction Centers. https://drugabuse.com

 Zolot J. (2021).
 Diabetic ketoacidosis in children may lead to cognitive impairment.
 American Journal of Nursing, 121(4), 17.